Landscape Mulch or Decorative rock in Nanaimo, BC

 Do I want Mulch or Decorative rock on my planting beds?

-Read about the great benefits to different mulch types when it comes to finishing your planting beds – Bare soil, Landscape Mulch.
+Read about the great benefits to different landscape mulch types when it comes to finishing your planting beds in Nanaimo, BC – Bare soil, Bark Mulch.
 Decorative rock.

 Mulch or Bare soil: